FLO-2DKaren/FLO-2D-Tutorial-Source/source/Advanced-Lessons/Module 2 Part 1.rst

 2. Digitize all of the structures.

-3. Click the Save icon to confirm that you are finished with the digitizing tool.
+3. Click the Save icon to confirm complete digitizing.

 .. image:: ../img/Advanced-Workshop/Module037.png